-Our new subscriber sign-ups for the years ended March 31, 2011, 2012 and 2013 were 56,518, 53,924 and 72,228, respectively.
+Our new subscriber sign-ups for the years ended March 31, 2012, 2013 and 2014 were 53,924, 72,228 and 64,641, respectively.
 We intend to grow revenues by continuing to enlarge our subscriber base.
 One major strategy is by increasing our penetration rates into existing markets through expanding our hospital networks and enhancing our sales and marketing initiatives.
 Hence, we expect to incur more sales and marketing expense in the future.
 Another major strategy is by expanding our geographical coverage by acquiring or collaborating with one or more license holder or successful license applicants in other regions.
 To service the various regions, we have storage facilities established across different regions.
 Our Beijing storage facility commenced operation in April 2009.
-We are in the process of expanding our storage capability in Guangdong as well as establishing a new storage facility to service the Zhejiang market.
+We are in the completion process of expanding our storage capability in Guangdong as well as establishing a new storage facility to service the Zhejiang market.
 See "- Our Financial Condition and Results of Operations - Liquidity and Capital Resources - Capital Expenditures".
 In evaluating our financial condition and results of operations, attention should be drawn to the following areas: